 \section{Summary and Outlook}

-We investigated the spectral properties of a doped EI.
-Employing the matrix-product-state-based methods, we computed the spectral functions in the correlated two-band model.
+We investigated the spectral properties of doped EIs.
+Employing the matrix-product-state-based methods, we computed the spectral functions for the correlated two-band model.
 We found the emergence of the doping-induced in-gap branch in the single-particle spectrum.
-This spectral property is contrasted to conventional band insulators, in which carrier doping is achieved without deforming their band structures.
+This spectral property is distinct from that of conventional band insulators, in which carrier doping is achieved without deforming their band structures.
 In the optical conductivity, the spectral structure at $\omega>0$ of the nondoped state is maintained, while the Drude weight is generated with doping.
 We examined the origin of the doping-induced branch using the projected fermion operators.
-We revealed that the doping-induced branch is strongly associated with the excitonic correlation.
+We showed that the doping-induced branch is strongly associated with the excitonic correlation.
 Our findings suggest that the doping-induced branch can serve as an indicator of the electron-hole correlation.